iPayroll/ipayroll-sdk-java/README.md

 # How to use

 Create a `application.properties` file and include it in your classpath.
-An example is under:
+An example is here:

 ```
 # the ipayroll server you want query to